UPPMAX/programming_formalisms/docs/algorithms/function_design.md

 References;

-- [1] For now, we use `algorithm == function`, as the definition of an algorithm is 'a step-by-step procedure for solving a problem or accomplishing some end' @dictionary_algorithm
+- [1] For now, we use `algorithm == function`,
+  as the definition of an algorithm is
+  'a step-by-step procedure for solving a problem or accomplishing some end' [dictionary definition]
 - [2] pick any vague definition

 ## What is a good function?